-Play therapy refers to a large number of treatment methods, all applying the therapeutic benefits of play.
-Play therapy helps children to address and resolve their own problems and builds on the natural way that children learn about themselves and their relationships in the world around them.
+Play therapy refers to a large number of treatment methods.
+All applying the therapeutic benefits of play.
+Play therapy helps children to address and resolve their own problems.
+It builds on the natural way that children learn about themselves and their relationships in the world around them.

 APT defines play therapy as the “systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development.”

 Play therapy aims to help a child’s growth and development.
 The practice of play therapy requires extensive, specialized education, training, and experience.
 With our knowledge and background, we will work collaboratively with you to set your child up for success.

 Play therapy provides children with a way to express and communicate feelings, experiences, thoughts, and concerns.
 Children have trouble expressing their feelings through words.

 As it is a developmental skill that has to be developed and strengthened over time.
 Play comes naturally to children and is important for development, learning, and cultivating relationships; these are important skills to have throughout the life span.